StadGent/fractal_styleguide_gent-base/components/31-molecules/contact-block/README.md

 # Contact block

-The contact block component is a specific version of the <a href="{{path './cta-block.html'}}">call to action component</a> that focusses on contacting a specific entity, location or person.
+The contact block component is a specific version of the <a href="{{path './cta-block.html'}}">call to action component</a> that focuses on contacting a specific entity, location or person.
 The primary action is a telephone number or an e-mail address.
 The optional secondary action is a link to a page with all contact information of the specific entity, location or person.

 ## When to use this component